awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-video-object-detection.md

 Ground Truth provides a worker UI and tools to complete your labeling job tasks: [Preview the Worker UI](#sms-video-od-worker-ui)\.

 You can create a job to adjust annotations created in a video object detection labeling job using the video object detection adjustment task type\.
-To learn more, see [Create an Adjustment Labeling Job](#sms-video-od-adjustment)\.
+To learn more, see [Create Video Frame Object Detection Adjustment or Verification Labeling Job](#sms-video-od-adjustment)\.

 ## Preview the Worker UI<a name="sms-video-od-worker-ui"></a>